 4. The Corinthians: “And Crispus, the chief ruler of the synagogue, believed on the Lord with all his house; and many of the Corinthian's hearing believed, and were baptized,” Acts 18:5.
 Notice the process, hearing, believed, and then baptized.

-5. Conclusion: The first step in coming to Christ; is to hear about life, suffering, and death at Calvary.
+5. Conclusion: The first step in coming to Christ is to hear about His life, suffering, and death at Calvary.
 This is the message of the gospel of Christ, Romans 1:16.
 Faith comes by “hearing, and hearing by the word of God,” Romans 10:17.
 Thus, the first step in the “pattern of conversion " has begun in Lydia's heart.
 As we continue, we will see the results of faithful gospel preaching.
 This brings us to the next point in this lesson.

-II LYDIA’S: FAITHFULNESS TO THE LORD
+II LYDIA’S FAITHFULNESS TO THE LORD

 A. Whose heart the Lord opened.
-This is not a miraculous opening of the heart by God; it was done by her listening unto the scriptures; or the message taught by Paul and Silas from the word of God.
+This is not a miraculous opening of the heart by God; it was done by her listening unto the scriptures or the message taught by Paul and Silas from the word of God.

 1. The word “opened” here in the Gr., is dianoigo or de-ä-noi'-go, which means to open thoroughly (to expound): --open.
 Examples of such are these: